-Pumpkin seeds, sunflower seeds, sesame seeds, poppy seeds, chia seeds--these are super seedy snack crackers!
-Vegan.
-Made with a base of rolled oats, these are a sturdy multi-seed cracker, delicious with soup and they make a perfect addition to a grazing appetizer board.
+Pumpkin seeds, sunflower seeds, sesame seeds, poppy seeds, chia seeds--these are delicious homemade oat crackers filled with healthy seeds!
+Made with a base of rolled oats, these vegan multi-seed crackers are delicious with soup and they make a perfect addition to a grazing appetizer board.

-These Super Seedy Snack Crackers are packed full of healthy seeds.
+These Snack Crackers are packed full of healthy seeds.
 Enjoy these sturdy multi-seed crackers on their own, with soup, or spread with cream cheese, goat cheese, or even nut butters.

 I discovered this recipe in Bon Appetit.
 I was skeptical at first, imagining it might result in crumbly crackers and scattered seeds.
 Not the case!
 These seedy snack crackers hold together beautifully and no, they don't taste like cardboard.
 They're remarkably yummy!